 We shall see that at which dogs howl in the dark, and that at which cats prick up their ears after midnight.

-It is 1926, and the museum’s extensive collection of exotic curios and occult artifacts poses a threat to the barriers between our world and the elder evils lurking between dimensions.
-Gates to the beyond begin to leak open, and terrifying creatures of increasing strength steal through them.
-Animals, the mad, and those of more susceptible minds are driven to desperation by the supernatural forces the portals unleash.
-Only a handful of investigators race against time to locate the eldritch symbols necessary to seal the portals forever.
-Only they can stop the Ancient One beyond from finding its way to Earth and reducing humanity to cinders.
+It is 1926, and the museum’s exotic curios and occult artifacts are opening up barriers between our world and the elder evils lurking between dimensions.
+Other Worlds begin to leak through and terrifying creatures of increasing strength steal through them.
+Animals, the mad, and those of susceptible minds are driven to desperation by the supernatural forces that the portals unleash.
+A handful of investigators are racing against time to locate the eldritch symbols necessary to seal the portals forever and stop evil Ancient Ones from reducing humanity to cinders.